vasv/django-globus-app-tutorial/{{cookiecutter.project_slug}}/README.md

 # Cookiecutter Django Globus App

+> :warning: This fork of DGA cookie-cutter to show tornado data.
+Use the original [DGA Cookie-cutter](https://github.com/globus/cookiecutter-django-globus-app) for a tutorial using the OSN data collection

 This cookiecutter project serves as a starting point for using the [Django Globus Portal Framework](https://github.com/globus/django-globus-portal-framework) (DGPF).
 Documentation for DGPF can be found [here](https://django-globus-portal-framework.readthedocs.io/en/stable/).
 Please see the installation instructions below to get an example application running using DGPF.

 ### Requirements